-2.4 Lightcone Construction
+2.4 Lightcone construction

 The snapshots of data (in time or in redshift) that are produced by numerical simulations present an idealized view of the evolving universe that is different from data resulting from observations of the extra-galactic sky.
-In order to allow for more realistic and direct comparisons between the model predictions and observations, we construct so-called "lightcones" in which galaxies that were simulated at discrete snapshots are re-arranged in order to mimic the relation between the distance along an observer's line of sight and cosmic time as accurately as possible.
+In order to allow for more realistic and direct comparisons between the model predictions and observations, we construct so-called 'lightcones' in which galaxies that were simulated at discrete snapshots are re-arranged in order to mimic the relation between the distance along an observer's line of sight and cosmic time as accurately as possible (e.g., see Hamana et al. 2001; Blaizot et al. 2005; Kitzbichler & White 2007; Sousbie et al. 2008; Guo & White 2009; Overzier et al. 2009a; Teyssier et al. 2009; Carlson & White 2010; Henriques et al. 2012).